Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 ```bash
 docker compose up -d
 ```
-In the EC2 instance, containers will be started by the CI/CD or it can be done manually, as described in [`docs/deployment.md`](./docs/deployment.md).
+In the EC2 instance, containers will be started by CI/CD.

 To access services:
 | Service | Local | EC2 Instance |